U.S. flag

 2023 EQR Protocols

-EQR protocols provide tools and guidance to States and EQROs using current industry methodologies and offer practical tips and best practices for creating the technical report.
-The protocols were updated in February 2023 to add a new protocol for the mandatory network adequacy validation activity, to align design features with the 2021 Quality Strategy Toolkit, and to provide new tips and reminders to improve EQR Technical Reports.
+EQR protocols provide tools and guidance to states and EQROs using current industry methodologies and offer practical tips and best practices for creating the technical report.

 EQR Annual Reporting

 CMS requires that all states have final EQR technical reports available to CMS and the public by April 30 of each year.
-CMS reviews these reports and abstracts data related to Performance Measures and PIPs.
-This data is analyzed and aggregated into summary tables.
+CMS reviews these reports and abstracts data related to performance measures and PIPs.
+These data are analyzed and aggregated into summary tables.

 Summary tables abstracted from EQR technical reports by year of submission: